Support from providers outside our school

 External providers must:

-- Follow the External provider information sheet and checklist.
+Follow the External provider information sheet and checklist.

 External providers must:

-- Complete child protection training every year.
+- complete child protection training annually

-External providers must have:
+External providers must hold and provide evidence of:

-- Appropriate insurance coverage
+- appropriate insurance coverage

-- A valid Working with Children Check (WWCC)
+- a valid Working With Children Check (WWCC)

-External providers must not begin support until they have received written confirmation from the school that documentation has been processed and session dates and times may be negotiated with the class teacher.
+- session dates and times may be negotiated with the class teacher.

-All services must cease by Week 7, Term 4 each year.
+- all services must cease by Week 7, Term 4 each year